jwist/hastaLaVista/README.md

 ## introduction

-This package enables
+This package allows
-1. the convert R variables into a JSON object and save it as a file
+1. to convert R variables into a JSON object and save it as a file
 1. to select a view (vista) file for the visualization of the data
 1. to start a webserver with both data and view files

-Vistas (views) are files that contains the description of how to visualize data.
-The can be regarded as a notebook that transforms and displays information.
-Notebook, and vistas, can read data from an external file.
-So if data are updated, the analysis can be easily computed again.
-It also allows to readily share a data analysis pipeline to others.
+Vistas (views) are files that contains the description of how to visualize data or results.
+This can be regarded as a notebook (jupyter) that transforms and displays information.
+Notebooks, and vistas, can read data from an external file.
+So if data is updated, the analysis can easily be computed again.
+It also allows to readily share a data analysis pipeline with others.

 Some analysis are very common and performed by many researchers.
 Thus, generic vistas could be used by many to process and visualize their own results.

-Notebook already offer this possibility, however notebooks only provide basic feature for visualizing results, usually as plain static figures.
+Notebooks already offer this possibility, however notebooks only provide basic features for visualizing results, usually as plain static figures.
 Unlike notebooks, vistas are complex web applications that can provide a much enhanced interactivity to display and play with results.

 **hastaLaVista is developed and tested using Chrome, although it is known to work with other browser.
 In the case that a feature is not working as expected please try using Chrome before filling an issue**